hashicorp/terraform-provider-aws/website/docs/guides/resource-tagging.html.md

 ## Ignoring Changes to Specific Tags

 Systems outside of Terraform may automatically interact with the tagging associated with AWS resources.
 These external systems may be for administrative purposes, such as a Configuration Management Database, or the tagging may be required functionality for those systems, such as Kubernetes.
-This section shows methods for prevent Terraform from showing differences for specific tags.
+This section shows methods to prevent Terraform from showing differences for specific tags.

 ### Ignoring Changes in Individual Resources